 - all Graduate School Requirements, including the TOEFL Exam or IELTS Academic Exam for non-native English applicants

 PLEASE NOTE: All materials must be uploaded to the online application system.
 Applications and additional materials are due on Dec.
 15; this is a firm deadline and late applications will not be considered.

-Applicants are required to submit GRE general test scores, three recommendations, and a writing sample.
 Admission is offered for the fall term only.

 The doctoral program prepares students for a successful career in political science.
 It provides them with: